mohankumarpaluru/TrixV/README.md

     }
 }
 ```
+Transcoding is currently done into am MP4 container with H.264 video codec and AAC audio codec.
+HEVC / H.265 It is easy to add, but due to current browser and mobile device limitation we stick
+with H.264 as default for now.
+If you want to add H.265 support, we are open for pull requests
+that allow configuring the target codec e.g. via the `transcoder` section in `config.json`.

 ### Optionally Require Password for Uploading

 You might be hosting a page where the public can view video, but you
 don't want others to be able to upload and add content.

 By specifying a password as an environment variable when running tube
 you can require this password to be provided when you access `/upload`.
 The username will always be `uploader`.